LucasDelfino92/morrowindsharp/modlist.md

 - [**Blighted Mine Means Blighted Workers**](https://www.nexusmods.com/morrowind/mods/33920) by Cliffworms: if a mine is blighted, the kwama worker standing outside of it will now be blighted as well.
 - [**Corprus Fix**](https://www.nexusmods.com/morrowind/mods/45544) by grasscid: gives you the disease resisting effects of Corprus as soon as you catch it from Dagoth Gares rather than after Divayth Fyr cures you, as according to the lore.
-- [**Divayth Fyr Puzzle Fixed**](https://www.nexusmods.com/morrowind/mods/45155) by Remiros: reworks Divayth Fyr’s puzzle so that you require the correct key to open the chests as well as locking up all the artifacts, which now require the final key to be opened.
 - [**Dubdilla Location Fix**](https://www.nexusmods.com/morrowind/mods/46720) by half11: moves the entrance to the cavern of Dubdilla to a more logical place according to in-game information.
 - [**FMI - Hospitality Papers Expanded**](https://www.nexusmods.com/morrowind/mods/46107) by quorn, PoodleSandwich, Jeff Baker, and SuperQuail: expands quorn's HospitalityPapers Mod, including newly recorded lines from original Morrowind voice actor Jeff Baker.
 - [**FMI - Legion Dialogue**](https://www.nexusmods.com/morrowind/mods/47318) by PoodleSandwich: fixes several inconsistencies in dialogue spoken by members of the Imperial Legion.